Reviews The Searchers

 Each chapter begins with the particular aircraft's WWII mission history which in itself are interesting, often tragic stories of hardship and survival.
 Then, the aspects of the wreck's current history with the RAAF search efforts or developments in the case that brought these missing sights to light, and the laboratory and investigative work necessary to reveal positive identification of wreckage and remains.

 This book is not designed as a handbook for visiting these wreck site.
-Chapters lack consistant details that wreck hunters or historians crave - serial numbers, GPS, site specific information, or transcripts of official documents or reports.
-Despite this, it is still a excellent read for the narrative value of the stories and for tales of the expiditions to these forgotten wreck sites.
+Chapters lack consistent details that wreck hunters or historians crave - serial numbers, GPS, site specific information, or transcripts of official documents or reports.
+Despite this, it is still a excellent read for the narrative value of the stories and for tales of the expeditions to these forgotten wreck sites.

-For anyone interested in MIA's, or the investigative process involved with tracing down war wrecks and remains, this book is an excellent read.
-The WWII stories themselves are tragic reminders of the brutality of war, hand of fate and the treacherous terrain and impassable jungle and mountains that makes up the landscape of New Guinea.
+For anyone interested in Missing In Action (MIA) cases or the investigative process involved with tracing down war wrecks and remains, this book is an excellent read.
+The WWII stories themselves are tragic reminders of the brutality of war, hand of fate and the treacherous terrain in Australia and New Guinea.